History of Suresnes: Drôle de guerre and German settlement

 A German colonel seized airline plans from the offices of the Compagnie Aérienne Française on Rue de Nanterre (now Rue Honoré-d'Estienne-d'Orves), where he had worked before the war.
 He returned several times, notably during the African campaign.
 In August, the Bois de Boulogne guards are evicted from their accommodation and relocated.
 Hauptmann von Furstemberg is appointed commander of the Suresnes square.
-His lodgings were located at 17 Rue Desbassyns-de-Richemont, then transferred to no. 48 for an annual rent of 16,000 francs, after he had been replaced by Major Hafner.
+His lodgings were at 17 Rue Desbassyns-de-Richemont, then transferred to no. 48 for an annual rent of 16,000 francs, after Major Hafner had replaced him.
 The Suresnes Kommandantur was solely responsible for maintaining law and order, with administrative matters (requisitioning buildings, contractors, etc.) devolved to the Courbevoie Kommandantur, headed by Hauptmann Heindel.
-The town was responsible for billeting German troops at the Saint-Cloud Racecourse, where light artillery and SS formations were stationed, as well as a Luftwaffe staff company and radiotelegraphic intelligence.
+The town was responsible for billeting German troops at the Saint-Cloud Racecourse, where light artillery and SS formations were stationed, as well as a Luftwaffe staff company and a radiotelegraphic intelligence unit.
 The formations were able to hire Suresnois for quartermaster jobs (laborers, cooks, etc.), controlled and paid by the town hall, with passes issued by the army.
 A German officer, whose grandfather had fought in the 1870-1871 war, was concerned about finding out what had become of the Valérie artillery piece and managed to have it repatriated to Berlin.

 In June 1940, the German health services moved into the Foch hospital, where they remained until January 1944, when they were transferred to the Raymond-Poincaré hospital in Garches, which was less likely to be bombed.
 The Garches staff then came to work at the Suresnes hospital.
 As the white hospital was particularly visible, the Germans had it repainted green by their camouflage services.
-Exterior ladders were also installed at the windows, to enable rapid evacuation of the building.
+Exterior ladders were also installed at the windows to enable rapid evacuation of the building.
 During the war, the Foch Foundation received several million francs in compensation for the occupation of the buildings.
 The writer Ernst Jünger was treated there in 1942.
 From August onwards, the Mont Valérien fort was successively occupied by various units (infantry, DCA, artillery, and Luftwaffe), who were only passing through.
 At Val d'Or, the garage of the former Compagnie du chemin de fer du bois de Boulogne (Bois de Boulogne Railway Company) was occupied by motorized troops, who were then sent to the Russian front on May 30, 1941.